osbornm/osbornm.github.io/_posts/2010-07-02-webimage-introduction.md

 </div>
 </div>
 </div>

-<p> </p>
-<p>In this example there are two APIs that I would like to take the time to point out.
+In this example there are two APIs that I would like to take the time to point out.
 The first is the call to the <em>Clone</em> method, this effectively create a copy of the image in memory.
 The reason for this is that we want to still have the original image preserved, assuming we are also going to save it of.
 The second is the call to the <em>Resize</em> method, it takes a height and a width and has a two optional parameters.
-In this example I am using the <em>preserveAspectRatio</em> parameter, which will choose a height and a width that matches as closely to the values you passed in while still keeping the aspect ratio.</p>
+In this example I am using the <em>preserveAspectRatio</em> parameter, which will choose a height and a width that matches as closely to the values you passed in while still keeping the aspect ratio.

-<p>This would be a good time to stop and point out that all the <em>WebImage</em> APIs are designed to return a <em>WebImage</em> so you get a fluent design when using them.
+This would be a good time to stop and point out that all the <em>WebImage</em> APIs are designed to return a <em>WebImage</em> so you get a fluent design when using them.
 In the example above you can see how I was able to chain multiple API calls together into one line, which in my humble opinion looks much cleaner.
-Now that you have a basic understanding of how the <em>WebImage</em> API works, and can explore the remaining APIs, I’d like to leave you with a sample how you can write a page that takes an users uploaded photo adds whatever text they provided as a watermark and then allows them to download the image.</p>
+Now that you have a basic understanding of how the <em>WebImage</em> API works, and can explore the remaining APIs, I’d like to leave you with a sample how you can write a page that takes an users uploaded photo adds whatever text they provided as a watermark and then allows them to download the image.

 <div style="PADDING-BOTTOM: 0px; MARGIN: 0px; PADDING-LEFT: 0px; PADDING-RIGHT: 0px; DISPLAY: inline; FLOAT: none; PADDING-TOP: 0px" id="scid:9ce6104f-a9aa-4a17-a79f-3a39532ebf7c:12452135-c5b1-4726-84c2-6ac2a60515a1" class="wlWriterEditableSmartContent">
 <div style="BORDER-BOTTOM: #000080 1px solid; BORDER-LEFT: #000080 1px solid; FONT-FAMILY: &quot;Courier New&quot;, Courier, Monospace; COLOR: #000; FONT-SIZE: 10pt; BORDER-TOP: #000080 1px solid; BORDER-RIGHT: #000080 1px solid">
 <div style="BACKGROUND: #ddd; OVERFLOW: auto">